Flexible home living

 The majority of John Lewis virtual home styling consultations (60%) have focused on this space, helping customers to introduce smaller zones and flexible storage options that make the room work harder.

-Sideboards have become the rising star of the living room, working as a TV stand and, now that many customers have ditched videos and DVDs, the storage space can hideaway work, school or gym items.
+Sideboards have become the rising star of the living room, working as a TV stand and, now that many customers have ditched videos and DVDs, the storage space can hide away work, school or gym items.

 Guest bedroom